 The Main Cause of Periodontal Disease

-We also don’t want our patients to think that if they are cavity-free they couldn’t possibly have gum disease.
-Gum disease is painless in its beginning stages and many people don’t know they have it.
-That’s why proper oral hygiene and twice-yearly visits to your dentist are essential for your oral health, even if you don’t have a cavity!
+Remember, just because you are cavity-free doesn’t mean you can’t have gum disease.
+It is painless in its beginning stages, and many people don’t know they have it.
+That’s why proper oral hygiene and twice-yearly dentist visits are essential for oral health, even if you don’t have a cavity!

 Periodontal Disease Symptoms

-What we really want our patients to understand is that gum disease is reversible in its earliest stage: gingivitis!
-The earlier gingivitis is caught, the easier it is to eliminate it before it advances to full-blown periodontitis.
-Finding out you have gingivitis can be worrisome but here’s the good news: good oral hygiene habits and professional cleanings can, in most cases, rid you of gingivitis and stop gum disease in its tracks.
+We really want our patients to understand that gum disease is reversible in its earliest stage: gingivitis!
+The earlier gingivitis is caught, the easier to eliminate it before it advances.